 “For the duration of the COVID-19 PHE, we are therefore finalizing on an interim basis that when the services described by CPT code 99211 for a level 1 E/M visit are furnished for the purpose of a COVID-19 assessment and specimen collection, the code can be billed for both new and established patients.”
 CMS, in the same paragraph, notes that direct supervision for specimen collection may be met through the “virtual presence of the supervising physician or practitioner using interactive audio and video technology for the duration of the public health emergency.”

-Although CMS does not address it, I expect that if a specimen is collected on the day of an office visit, there won’t be separate payment for 99211.
+Although CMS does not address it, if a specimen is collected on the day of an office visit, there won’t be separate payment for 99211.

 Looking at the AMA scenarios (from April 3, 2020, a lifetime ago)

 - Patient seen in the office, swab collected: swab collection part of E/M, can use 99000

 - Patient evaluated via telemedicine or telehealth, sent to office for swab: 99211 if separate day, can use 99000